Château de Madame du Barry: The Park

 In 1772, to decorate the park, Louis XV gave Mme du Barry the Bather, which Christophe-Gabriel Allegrain had exhibited in the Salon of 1767 (illustration, right).
 In 1776 Mme du Barry commissioned from Allegrain a pendant bather, completed in 1778; as Vénus and Diane they offered an allegory of sensuous and of chaste love.
 Both are now conserved in the Musée de Louvre.

 In 1852, the property was expanded to the banks of the Seine, but was divided into two lots.
 The first, including the château, was acquired by the banker Solomon Goldschmidt, whose heirs had it built upon by the architect Henri Goury, in 1898.
-The entry was in the Louis XV style, flanking the two houses, located at n° 6 Chemin de la Machine.
+The entry was in the Louis XV style, flanked by two houses, located at n° 6 Chemin de la Machine.
 The same architect also built the stables.

 The second lot included the pavilion by Ledoux, equipped with two entries built by the architect Pasquier (one, located n° 28 Route de la Princesse and the other in Quay Rennequin-Sualem in Bougival); it was acquired by a rich American from Baltimore, Alice Thal de Lancey, mistress of the banker Nissim de Camondo, who had met her through Arthur Meyer.
 Edmond de Goncourt made fun of "the ironic interior of Louveciennes, where Mme du Barry lived and where lives today Mme de Lancey and where the banker Camondo replaces Louis XV."

 The park contains two small temples: